photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] It is a large non-AVC video that needs to be transcoded first (wait or pre-transcode with the [convert command](http://localhost:8000/getting-started/docker-compose/#command-line-interface))
 - [ ] An ad blocker or other plugins block requests (disable them or add an exception)
 - [ ] Files are stored on an unreliable device such as a USB flash drive or a shared network folder (check if the files are accessible)
+- [ ] The browser cannot communicate properly with your server, e.g. because a [Reverse Proxy](../proxies/nginx.md), VPN, or CDN is configured incorrectly (check its configuration and try without)
 - [ ] There are network problems caused by a proxy, firewall, or unstable connection (try a direct connection)
 - [ ] You are connected to the wrong server, VPN, or CDN, or a DNS record has not been updated yet